-American University Washington College of Law announces its 2015 Summer Session on Environmental Law, providing law students, practitioners, and other environmental professionals and scholars with an opportunity for intensive environmental law training over a three-week period.
+American University Washington College of Law announces its 2017 Summer Session on Environmental Law, providing law students, practitioners, and other environmental professionals and scholars with an opportunity for intensive environmental law training over a three to four-week period.
 Started in 2005, the Summer Session offers a broad range of seminars taught by leading practitioners from government, business, and non-governmental organizations.

 The Environmental Law Summer Session can complement a summer internship in Washington, D.C.
 Both day and night seminars are available for participants to choose among.

 Seminars in this Summer Session on Environmental Law can be taken for law school credit or for Continuing Legal Education (CLE) credit.
 A Certificate of Attendance will be presented to those who do not wish to take them for academic credit.
 The credits can also be used toward an LL.M. degree from the Washington College of Law.